mvp4g/mvp4g2/README.md

 - convert any event to history token thanks to a simple history converters mechanism

 Not only does Mvp4g2 help you follow the best practices, it also provides mechanisms to build fast applications:
 - support for lazy loading: build your presenters/views only when you need them.
-Useless presenters/views are also automatically removed.
+- Useless presenters/views are automatically removed.

 To understand how the framework works, you can look at the documentation, the [tutorials](https://github.com/mvp4g/mvp4g2/wiki/1.-Tutorials-and-Examples) or the [examples](https://github.com/mvp4g/mvp4g2-examples).